fbpx

 What is the College Matrix?

-The College Forward College Matrix is a list of colleges structured like a fact sheet or “college at a glance” for each college that you want to apply to.
+The College Matrix is a list of colleges structured like a fact sheet or “college at a glance” for each college that you want to apply to.
 The matrix can help you stay organized in the research process.

 Using the College Matrix